ChristopheBouriel/Oriteddy/README.md

 ## The project

+As part of my Junior Web Develepper training, I had to make the front-end for an e-shopping site, without using any JavaScript framework.
 You can get more details about this project in my portfolio :
 https://portfolio-christophe-bouriel.netlify.app
 By the way, the whole site has also been deployed and you can find it on Internet :